bloominolive/bloominolive/README.md

 I am René Olive, currently a student at BYUI working on a degree in Software Development with a focus on UI/UX and frontend web development.

 ## About Me
 - I am almost done with my degree!
-I should have it by July 2025
+I should have it by April 2025
 - My goals are to get my degree and excel in the field of UI/UX design and web development.
 I would love to work with small businesses, artists, or community programs to enhance their web presence.

 ## Technology and Tools